caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *int*, *optional*, *default = 10*

-    Number of image bands for gridding.
+    Number of frequency bands for gridding.

   **freq_ndegridband**

     *int*, *optional*, *default = 15*

-    Number of image bands for degridding.
+    Number of frequency bands for degridding.
 0 means degrid each channel.

   **deconv_rmsfactor**

     *float*, *optional*, *default = 0.0*

-    Set minor cycle stopping threshold to X\*{residual RMS} (HMP, Hogbom), where X is this parameter value.
+    Set the minor-cycle stopping-threshold to X\*{residual RMS}, where X is this parameter value.

   **deconv_peakfactor**

     *float*, *optional*, *default = 0.25*

-    Sets minor cycle stopping threshold to X\*{peak residual} (HMP, Hogbom), where X is this parameter value.
+    Set the minor-cycle stopping-threshold to X\*{peak residual}, where X is this parameter value.

   **deconv_mode**

     *{"HMP", "Hogbom", "SSD", "GAClean"}*, *optional*, *default = Hogbom*

-    Deconvolution algorithm.
-Direct your queries to DDFacet Developers for more details on this.
+    The deconvolution algorithm to use.
+Options are 'HMP' (Hybrid Matching Pursuit, aka multiscale/multifrequency), 'Hogbom' (Hogbom's CLEAN algorithm), 'SSD' (SubSpace Deconvolution algorithm), and 'GAClean' (Genetic Algorithm Clean).
+Please direct queries to DDFacet Developers for further details.

   **deconv_gain**

     *float*, *optional*, *default = 0.1*

-    GAIN Loop gain (HMP, Hogbom).
+    Gain setting for the deconvolution loops.

   **deconv_fluxthreshold**

     *float*, *optional*, *default = 1.0e-6*

-    Jy Absolute flux threshold at which deconvolution is stopped (HMP, Hogbom).
+    Absolute flux-density threshold at which deconvolution is stopped, in units of Jy.
+Relevant for HMP and Hogbom modes.

   **deconv_allownegative**

     *bool*, *optional*, *default = True*

-    Allow negative components for cleaning (valid for HMP, Hogbom modes).
+    Allow negative components for cleaning (valid for HMP and Hogbom modes).

   **hogbom_polyfitorder**

     *int*, *optional*, *default = 6*

-    Polynomial order for frequency fitting.
+    Order of the polynomial to be used for frequency fitting.

   **parallel_ncpu**

     *int*, *optional*, *default = 0*

     Number of processes / threads to use in parallel mode.
-0 - all available.
-1 - disable parallelism.
+0 = use all of those available.
+1 = disable parallelism.

   **predict_colname**

     *str*, *optional*, *default = MODEL_DATA*

-    MS column to write predict to.
-Can be left empty to disable.
+    MS column to write the predicted visibilities corresponding to the model.
+Setting '' will disable this parameter.

   **log_memory**

     *bool*, *optional*, *default = True*

-    log memory use
+    Log the memory usage by DDFacet.

   **cache_reset**